Unleash Your Speed: The Thrill of Canicross

 The temperament and energy levels of your dog play a significant role in their suitability for canicross.
 Dogs that are naturally energetic, enthusiastic, and enjoy high-intensity activities are likely to thrive in canicross.
 It's important to choose a dog that enjoys running and has the drive to pull and work alongside you.
 However, it's equally important to ensure that your dog has a calm and trainable temperament, as they need to be able to follow commands and remain focused during the activity.

-Health and Age Restrictions
+Health and Restrictions

 Before starting canicross with your dog, it's essential to ensure that they are in good health and physically capable of participating in this activity.
 If your dog has any underlying health conditions or injuries, it's important to consult with your veterinarian before beginning canicross.
 Additionally, certain breeds may be prone to certain health issues or physical limitations, so it's important to be aware of any breed-specific considerations.
-Age is also a factor to consider, as puppies under one year old should not participate in high-impact activities like canicross until their bones and joints have fully developed.
+Age is also a factor to consider, as under one year old should not participate in high-impact activities like canicross until their bones and joints have fully developed.

 Basic Canicross Techniques